Focus on Risk Treatment

 InfoSaaS and Risk Treatments

-InfoSaaS is a secure, cloud-based IT risk management solution which is extensively used by customers around the world to help deliver an effective information security culture, and support them in achieving and retaining ISO27001 certifications.
+InfoSaaS provides a secure, cloud-based risk management solution which is extensively used by customers around the world to help deliver an effective information security culture, and support them in achieving and retaining ISO27001 certifications.
 Intuitive workflows and informative displays allow users to efficiently identify unacceptable risks, and guide them through a range of options which address the requirements of the ISO27001:2013 standard.

 InfoSaaS provides a fully-featured demonstration system, populated with fictitious data, which can be used to test drive and evaluate the solution quickly and easily.
 With low monthly subscriptions, enthusiastic customer support and a proven track record in supporting successful ISO27001 projects, there’s never been a better time to see why we can improve your organisation’s security.